 Citizens plays an important role in the provision of property insurance coverage for Florida residents unable to find coverage in the private market.
-Eleven consecutive seasons without major hurricane losses has given Citizens an opportunity to accumulate resources in preparation for future storms.
-Citizens has significant financial resources as of the end of 2016, with estimated combined surplus of approximately \$7.4 billion.
-In addition to its surplus, Citizens' financial resources also include pre-event debt totaling \$3.2 billion that provides liquidity, and a risk transfer program that transfers approximately \$2.5 billion through traditional reinsurance markets and the capital markets, and approximately \$2.7 billion through the Florida Hurricane Catastrophe Fund (FHCF).
+Eleven consecutive seasons with limited claims payment activity until Hurricane Irma in 2017, have given Citizens an opportunity to accumulate resources in preparation for future storms.
+Citizens had significant financial resources available for the 2017 season, with estimated combined surplus in all three accounts (PLA, CLA and Coastal) of approximately \$7.3 billion (not adjusted for the estimate of \$1.05 billion of Hurricane Irma net losses).
+In addition to its surplus, Citizens' budgeted financial resources for 2017 also included pre-event debt totaling \$2.2 billion that provides liquidity, and a risk transfer program that transfers approximately \$1.3 billion through traditional reinsurance markets and the capital markets, and approximately \$2.3 billion through the Florida Hurricane Catastrophe Fund (FHCF).